There are many ways to add a unique flair to your handmade cards - from glitz and glam with glitter glues to embellishing with twine and ribbons.

 3. Stamps or Stencils

 4. Embossing Ink

 Lastly, you'll need something to make sure your crafting space stays clean.
 Embossing powder is similar to glitter - it's fairly easy to get it everywhere.
-A scratch piece of paper or Glass Media Mat should keep your area tidy.
+A scratch piece of paper, Workspace Mat, or Glass Media Mat should keep your area tidy.

 How to Emboss

 Enough with the product, how the heck do you emboss?
 This part is easy - if you can stamp, you can emboss!

 1. Grab a piece of paper, desired stamp, acrylic block, and embossing ink.